 If you’re getting a low CTR, maybe there’s something wrong with the content of the emails you’re sending, or your CTA isn't clear enough.
 Take this information and use it to discuss creative strategies moving forward.

-While it's not the goal of every email, many emails are meant to point the user to your website.
-If you're using Google Analytics, you can plug it in to track users across your clients’ site.
-The email marketing report gives you important website data straight from Google Analytics like the number of web sessions and conversions gained as a direct result from your email marketing efforts.
+While it's not the goal of every email, many are meant to point the user to your client's website.
+If you're using Google Analytics, plug in the integration to track users across your clients’ sites.
+The email marketing report gives you important website data straight from Google Analytics like the number of web sessions and conversions gained as a direct result of your email marketing efforts.
 You just need to be sure you're setting up UTM parameters with each email you send out.

 Use this section of the report to give your clients an idea of how successful both your email strategy and overall digital marketing strategy are.
-When you can see things like goal completions and revenue earned directly from email marketing, you can help your client see the importance of investing in a diverse set of marketing strategies.
-You can also segment the Google Analytics data to build a full web analytics report.
+When you can see things like goal completions and revenue earned directly from email marketing, you also help your client see the importance of investing in a diverse set of marketing strategies.
+Even segment the Google Analytics data to build a full web analytics report.

 Need more sections or custom metrics?
 No problem, AgencyAnalytics lets you easily drag and drop new sections to your email marketing report.